mavjav-edu/pcc_2e/beyond_pcc/ai_player.md

 If you are enjoying this project, you might want to implement a more refined approach to tracking statistics in the game.
 You can track hits and misses, and report a hit/miss ratio.
 Then you can compare different strategies not just on the high scores or completed levels they achieve, but on how efficiently they perform as well.
 If you're interested in this, see the challenge [AI Player 7: Scoring Accuracy](../../challenges/ai_player/#ai-player-7-scoring-accuracy).

 Hopefully this guide helps you get started automating the game play in Alien Invasion.
 If you come up with an effective or interesting strategy, please share it!
-You can tag your solution with [#ai_player](https://twitter.com/hashtag/ai_player) on Twitter, or send it to me through email (ehmatthes at gmail).
-Good luck, and if this doesn't work for you please let me know as well.
+You can tag your solution with [#ai_player](https://twitter.com/hashtag/ai_player) on Twitter, or send it to me through email ([📧 `ehmatthes@gmail.com`](mailto:ehmatthes@gmail.com)).
+Good luck, and if this doesn't work for you please let him know as well.

 [top](#top)